jk-labs-inc/jokerace/TOS.md

 We may use your personal information for our own business purposes, such as for undertaking internal research for technological development and demonstration.
 This is not considered to be "selling" of your personal data.

-Layer3 XYZ, Inc. has not disclosed or sold any personal information to third parties for a business or commercial purpose in the preceding 12 months.
-Layer3 XYZ, Inc. will not sell personal information in the future belonging to website visitors, users and other consumers.
+jk labs inc. has not disclosed or sold any personal information to third parties for a business or commercial purpose in the preceding 12 months. jk labs inc. will not sell personal information in the future belonging to website visitors, users and other consumers.

 Your rights with respect to your personal data